PX4/PX4-user_guide/en/flight_controller/spracingh7extreme.md

 ## Manual, Pinouts and Connection Diagrams

-The manual and connection diagrams can be downloaded from the [SP Racing H7 Extreme website](http://seriouslypro.com/spracingh7extreme)
+The manual with pinouts can be downloaded from [here](http://seriouslypro.com/files/SPRacingH7EXTREME-Manual-latest.pdf).
+See the [SP Racing H7 Extreme website](http://seriouslypro.com/spracingh7extreme) for other diagrams.

 ## Credits